SDGophers/2018-01-Challenge-sort-numbers/README.md

 There are two parts to this challenge.

-1. Take the given file of 4 billion numbers output a sorted and unique list of thoes numbers to another file.
+1. Take the given file of 4 billion numbers output a sorted and unique list of those numbers to another file.

 Some things to note about the file, there are about 4 billion numbers.
 Any duplicates numbers can be ignore in the output file.

-When evaluting you solution try to minimize the amount of memory you are using.
+When evaluating you solution try to minimize the amount of memory you are using.
-Having constant useage regardless of file is better.
+Having constant usage regardless of file is better.
 An input file and a solution file is provided, when demoing the solution, an additional different input file and solution file will be provided.